bartoqid/PAN-AF/README.md

 Enter the firewall IP address or hostname, username, and password for an account that has the proper permissions Click on "Generate Key" in the navigation menu
 Add your devices
+To use BPA Automation:
+Click on the BPA Token
+Enter the BPA token
+Click BPA Automation and click submit to continue.
+Please be patient, it will take a while to generate the report.
 ```

 ### That's it!